ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 Illumina will not output uBAM natively, but it does allow [Local Run Manager modules](https://customprotocolselector.illumina.com/selectors/LRM-module-selector/Content/Source/FrontPages/LRM-module-selector.htm).
 If one of these modules aligns against a reference, then an Illumina platform would at least produce a BAM.
-The Ion Torrent platforms does produce a uBAM automatically.
+The Ion Torrent platforms do produce a uBAM automatically.
 After calling with at least Dorado, ONT sequencing outputs uBAM files.
 Pacbio does generate BAM as native format (they discontinued HDF5).
 For platforms that do not have this automation,